ATTENTION PROPERTY OWNERS

 Property owners should review their notice of value.
 This year, the notice focuses on value only.
 The often-incorrect tax estimates have been removed and the information will be sent later for those comparisons along with the meeting dates and times of local tax units to set their budgets.
 A postcard will be mailed to you with this information in August.
 This is a statewide change by the 2019 Legislature.

-When the taxpayer looks at the value proposed by the appraisal district, they should ask themselves if their property would likely sell for that amount.
+When a property owner looks at the value proposed by the appraisal district, they should ask themselves if their property would likely sell for that amount.
 If not, they should file a protest on the form that will be enclosed.
 The deadline for filing is 30 days from the date of the notice mailing.
 They will receive a call from the local appraisal district to discuss the value informally or they may be scheduled for an in-person meeting.
 If the taxpayer is not agreeable after the sharing of data between the appraisal district and them, then they have a right to appeal to the Appraisal Review Board (ARB), a group of local citizens who live in the appraisal district and have been appointed by the local Appraisal District Board of Directors.
-They will listen to the evidence provided by both parties and make a decision based on the preponderance of the evidence presented.
+They will listen to the evidence provided by both parties and decide based on the preponderance of the evidence presented.
 The taxpayer may appeal the findings of the ARB to District Court or arbitration.

 The issues that may be protested include: